gtoutin/focus/README.md

 ACCESS_SECRET=your_access_secret
 ```

-Also need DemoDir files (model files) https://drive.google.com/file/d/0BydFau0VP3XSYk9ZVnVNd0ZvVk0/view
+- Download the DemoDir files (model files) https://drive.google.com/file/d/0BydFau0VP3XSYk9ZVnVNd0ZvVk0/view

-- modify docker-compose mount to mount the demodir
+- Modify the docker-compose mount to mount the demodir

-Can start the server from within the docker directory with:
+- Start the server from within the docker directory and run with:

 ```
 docker-compose up